-A. Alert or Announce all bids which do not carry their natural meaning.

-- B. Do not comment on your partner's failure to alert or announce until the correct time. - C. Online undos should only be granted for genuine misclicks. - D. Please do not ask for an undo if you have simply made a mistake or changed your mind. - E. Ensure you and your partner understand your bidding system, that it complies with the requirements and that you know when you need to alert variations.
+- A. Alert or Announce all bids which do not carry their natural meaning. - B. Do not comment on your partner's failure to alert or announce until the correct time. - C. Online undos should only be granted for genuine misclicks. - D. Please do not ask for an undo if you have simply made a mistake or changed your mind. - E. Ensure you and your partner understand your bidding system, that it complies with the requirements and that you know when you need to alert variations.

 The Blue Book is the English Bridge Union's (EBU) handbook of permitted understandings.
-It has been revised as recently as August 2022 so merits a reread for those who have honed their systems by reference to it.
-All of us can find it at documents>law-and-ethics>blue-book">www.ebu.uk>documents>law-and-ethics>blue-book>blue>book>blue>book.
+It has been revised in August 2023, particularly on the Rules for Alerting and Announcing, so merits a reread for those who have honed their systems by reference to it.
+All of us can find it at documents>law-and-ethics>blue-book>blue>book.
 You will find it an interesting read, albeit occasionally complex!